-As an Early College High School student, you have many options before you.
-One of those is to continue your higher education and earn a bachelor's degree from a major university.
-UNT is the largest, most comprehensive university in the Dallas-Fort Worth region, offering many degree programs so you can find what you want to study.
-We offer 97 bachelor’s, 81 master’s and 35 doctoral programs, many nationally recognized.
-And UNT is listed as a "Best in the West" college by The Princeton Review.
+As an Early College High School (ECHS) student, you have many options before you.
+As the largest, most comprehensive university in the Dallas-Fort Worth area, University of North Texas offers the programs you need to complete your college education and achieve career success.
+We offer 97 bachelor’s, 81 master’s and 35 doctoral programs, many of them nationally recognized.

 Higher education is much more than just classroom study.
 It’s the kind of real-world experience that makes you more attractive to potential employers.
 At UNT you will learn in all kinds of environments and participate in the process of discovery.
 And we offer thousands of classes every semester that you can choose from.

 UNT has 12 colleges and schools, containing programs that are nationally ranked and recognized.
 UNT’s outstanding faculty are friendly, personable, helpful and widely recognized in their fields of study.
 We have 68 research and service centers and our interdisciplinary research clusters provide hands-on experience alongside professors and graduate students.

 UNT offers a green light to greatness for 36,000 students.
 Plus, UNT is one of the nation’s most diverse universities with about 6,000 Hispanic students and about 5,000 African American students.

 View an alphabetical list of all the majors.

 We understand that as an ECHS student, you are not the same as most incoming freshmen, so it makes sense that your admissions process should be a little different too.
 We take your college experience into account during our review process.

 UNT has a dedicated admissions counselor for ECHS students, who can help you with planning, transferring your credits, and admissions.

 Named one of America’s Best College Buys® for 17 consecutive years, UNT offers you the traditional college experience at an affordable cost.